suffolklibraries/lgc/content/collections/events/group-a-ipswich-21-2.md

     content:
       -
         type: text
-        text: 'Please describe the event, activity or programme on offer .Join us for an exciting half-term project as part of our vocal performance initiative, Group A. '
+        text: 'Join us for an exciting half-term project as part of our vocal performance initiative, Group A. ' -
-  -
     type: paragraph
     content: